Madison Parish, Louisiana: Prehistory

 Madison Parish was the home to many succeeding Native American groups in the thousands of years before European settlement.
 Peoples of the Marksville culture, Troyville culture, Coles Creek culture and Plaquemine culture built villages and earthwork mound complexes throughout the area.
-Notable examples include the Fitzhugh Mounds and the Raffman site.
+Notable mound centers in the parish include Fitzhugh Mounds and the Raffman site, large Coles Creek–Plaquemine complexes documented by state archaeology guides and peer-reviewed research.

 Historic tribes which were encountered by European colonists include the Taensa and Natchez peoples, who both spoke the Natchez language.

 European settlement to present

 The parish is named for former U.S. President James Madison.
 As was typical of northern areas of Louisiana, and especially along the Mississippi River, it was developed for cotton agriculture on large plantations worked by large groups of enslaved African Americans.
+In 1932 a local news writer stated, "Madison still has plantations.
+They have not vanished entirely.
+Good roads dot the parish and some owners live in Tallulah, using automobiles to supervise their extensive holdings.
+When extra help is needed, trucks are used to carry the negroes back and forth."

 Following the Reconstruction era and during the Jim Crow era, white Democrats across the state violently suppressed black voting, which was for Republican candidates, and civil rights.
 Twelve blacks were lynched in Madison Parish from 1877 to 1950, most near the turn of the 20th century when social and economic tensions were the highest.
 In addition, in July 1899 five immigrant Sicilian grocers were lynched by whites in Tallulah, the parish seat, for failing to observe Jim Crow customs of serving whites before blacks and because they were competing with locals with their stores.

+During the Vicksburg campaign, several operations occurred in Madison Parish.
+On June 7, 1863, Union and Confederate forces fought the Battle of Milliken's Bend in the parish; the National Park Service notes the battlefield site has since been lost to changes in the Mississippi River channel.
+On June 15, 1863, Union forces crossed local bayous and burned the then-parish seat of Richmond after the Battle of Richmond, Louisiana.
+Two canal projects on the Louisiana side—Grant's Canal at Delta and the Duckport Canal near Duckport—were attempted by Union engineers to bypass Confederate batteries at Vicksburg; a remnant of Grant’s Canal is preserved today as a unit of Vicksburg National Military Park.

 Civil rights legislation in 1965 enabled more African Americans to exercise their constitutional rights to register and vote in Madison Parish, and they began to elect candidates of their choice to local offices.
 In 1969 Zelma Wyche was elected as Police Chief of Tallulah.
 In 1974 Adell Williams was elected as mayor, the first African American to fill this position.

+A U.S. Department of Agriculture laboratory and airfield near Tallulah (Shirley/Scott Field) hosted early 1920s crop-dusting experiments against the boll weevil; the airfield is listed on the National Register of Historic Places.